United Way of the National Capital Area 2020-2021 Partner Eligibility Criteria

-- Have substantial local presence and programming in the geographic area covered by the United Way NCA campaign, which includes Washington, DC; Alexandria, Arlington, Loudoun, Fairfax/Falls Church and Prince William Counties in Virginia; and Montgomery and Prince George’s Counties in Maryland.
+- Have substantial local presence and programming in the geographic area covered by the United Way NCA campaign, which includes Washington, DC; Alexandria, Arlington, Loudoun, Fairfax/Falls Church, Prince William, Fauquier, Rappahannock, and Culpeper Counties in Virginia; and Montgomery and Prince George’s Counties in Maryland.
 Substantial local presence is defined as a staffed facility, office or portion of a residence dedicated exclusively to that organization, available to partners of the public seeking its services or benefits.
 The facility must be open at least 15 hours a week and have a telephone dedicated exclusively to the organization.
 The office may be staffed by volunteers.
 (United Way NCA does not accept partnership from organizations with a national or international mission and scope).

 - Be recognized by the Internal Revenue Service (IRS) as tax-exempt under 501(c) 3 of the Internal Revenue Code and have been notified by the IRS that the organization is not a private foundation as defined in Section 509 (a) of the Internal Revenue Code.

 - Be able to demonstrate and document community programming and activities for the 2019 calendar year (January 1 – December 31).

 - Have an active and responsible governing board of three or more, whose members have no material conflict of interest and a majority of whom serve without compensation, which directs the organization.